karand120497/glaze/README.md

 This works with single/multiple prompts.
 You can also use 1 or multiple images stored in your local storage to perform.

-Leave a comment/ ping us karand120497@gmail.com for feature requests!
+Leave a comment/ ping us karand120497@gmail.com or arihantbadjatya@gmail.com for feature requests!